-How to Keep Rabbits Out of Your Garden Without Harming Them
+How to Keep Rabbits Out of the Garden Without Harming Them

-Fed up with bunnies eating your plants?
-Follow these tips to prevent rabbit damage in your yard.
+Fed up with rabbits damaging your garden?
+Follow these tips on how to stop rabbits from eating plants in your garden.

 Mark Danaher for U.S. Fish & Wildlife Service at FWS.gov